tesujimath/nu_plugin_bash_env/README.md

 The script uses `jq` for output formatting.
 Previous versions required at least `jq` version `1.7`, but that may be no longer the case.

 Also I suspect at least Bash version `5.1`.

+Since version `0.15.0`, this plugin uses [`bash-env-json`](https://github.com/tesujimath/bash-env-json) instead of the previously bundled `bash_env.sh` script.
+However, this is fetched and embedded at build time, so there is no difference at runtime.

 ## Examples